Muhammad Ali's rise to power: Trabluslu Ali Pasha attempts to regain control

 Trabluslu Ali Pasha advanced towards Cairo with 3,000 men to discuss his resumption of control.
-The forces of the beys still with Muhammad Ali Pasha and their Albanian allies advanced to meet Trabluslu Ali Pasha at Shalakan, forcing the Ottoman governor to fall back on a place called Zufeyta.
+The forces of the beys still with Muhammad Ali Pasha and their Albanian allies advanced to meet Trabluslu Ali Pasha at Shelqan, forcing the Ottoman governor to fall back on a place called Zufeyta.

 At this point, the Albanians managed to seize Trabluslu Ali Pasha's transport boats, capturing soldiers, servants, ammunition, and baggage.
 They then demanded to know why he had brought such a large host with him, contrary to both custom and a prior warning to not do so.
 Finding his advance blocked, reluctant to retreat with his forces to Alexandria, and being surrounded by the enemy in any case, Trabluslu Ali Pasha attempted to give battle, but his men refused to fight.
 He therefore abandoned his troops and went over to the camp of the Mamluk beys.
 His army was eventually allowed to retire to Syria.

 With Trabluslu Ali Pasha in the hands of the beys, a horseman was seen to leave his tent one night at full gallop, and it was discovered that he bore a letter to Osman Bey Hasan, the governor of Kine (Kucuk Kine, Turkey).
 This gave the Mamluks a welcome pretext to rid themselves of him.
 Trabluslu Ali Pasha was sent under an escort/ guard of forty-five men towards the Syrian frontier; about a week later, news was received that during a skirmish with some of his own soldiers, he had fallen mortally wounded.